Quick Answer

 Some businesses collect photos privately and publish selected ones later.
 This approach keeps control without adding steps during the event.

-Karen runs a family dental practice and hosts a community open house.
-A QR code lets parents upload photos.
+A family dental practice running a community open house might let parents upload photos through a QR code.
 The practice reviews images before sharing any publicly.

 Avoid forced sign-ins